UniversalViewer/universalviewer/CONFIG.md

 ##### imageSelectionBoxEnabled
 **Type**: `boolean`
 **Default**: `false`
-Determines if the image selection box is enabled.
+Determines if the drop-down list of available pages should be displayed in the paging header panel; only applies if `autoCompleteBoxEnabled` is set to `false`.

 ##### pageModeEnabled
 **Type**: `boolean`